Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 28. **Clear Area Flags** allows you to clear most of the flags for a specified area.
 A confirmation message is displayed when trying to do so, to prevent accidently clearing flags.
 The flags will be cleared on the next screen transition.

-29. **Manage Custom States** allows you to create states that keep track of the following:
+29. **Manage Custom States** allows you to create up to 15 states that keep track of the following:
     * All of your current **standard items**, **important items**, **badges** (also **equipped badges**), and **stored items**
     * The current **Sequence Position**
     * The following data for **Mario**: